OpenVPN/openvpn/doc/man-sections/tls-options.rst

   ``--tls-crypt`` option.
 In that case, the server will detect whether the client is using client-specific keys, and automatically select the right mode.

+  The optional parameters :code:`force-cookie` allows only tls-crypt-v2 clients that support a cookie based stateless three way handshake that avoids replay attacks and state exhaustion on the server side (OpenVPN 2.6 and later).
+The option :code:`allow-noncookie` explicitly allows older tls-crypt-v2 clients.
+The default is (currently) :code:`allow-noncookie`.

 --tls-crypt-v2-verify cmd
   Run command ``cmd`` to verify the metadata of the client-specific